Space Shuttle Columbia Fast Facts

 (CNN)Here's a look at the Space Shuttle Columbia.
-On February 1, 2003, the Columbia breaks up upon re-entry during mission STS-107, killing all seven crew members.
+On February 1, 2003, the Columbia broke up upon re-entry during mission STS-107, killing all seven crew members.
 It was the second loss of a shuttle in 113 shuttle flights.

 Facts:

-Space Shuttle Columbia, the first re-useable spacecraft, was the oldest in the shuttle fleet.
+Space Shuttle Columbia, the first reusable spacecraft, was the oldest in the shuttle fleet.
 It completed 27 missions; STS 107 was its 28th mission.

-Space Shuttle Columbia, the first re-useable spacecraft, was the oldest in the shuttle fleet.
+Space Shuttle Columbia, the first reusable spacecraft, was the oldest in the shuttle fleet.
 It completed 27 missions; STS 107 was its 28th mission.

 The Columbia Accident Investigation Board determined that the cause of the accident was a piece of insulating foam that broke off and struck a hole in the leading edge of the left wing less than two minutes into the flight.